 After you discover the “what” you should be writing, the “how” is equally important.
 Here are some principles of good writing that both your customers and Google will love:

 - Writing should be interesting to your potential target, not the way you think it should be written (i.e. Don’t write a bunch of fancy terms that your patients won’t understand)

 - The length of each blog should be at least 500 words, but 1000 would be recommended

 - Make sure that you have an image with an “alt tag” with your main title.
 Your “alt tag” is a way that Google images ranks images on their search algorithm.
-If your blog was about “5 before and after teeth whitenings”, that would be a great image to have pop up when someone searches for “before and after teeth whitenings” because the searcher would probably want to click on your image to see more content
+This is yet another way someone can find your pages or blogs.

 - You should include this main title in the meta title and metadescription – these meta words are what Google uses to list your piece of content on their search results.
 If these aren’t attractive or don’t make sense to the patient browsing for a search result, they won’t click on your content!